CS21DAT506/DATP5/README.md

 Each of these folders contain a main and some util either as a subfolder or as a file.

 - [rebound_test](./rebound_test)
-  - Contains source code for running a simulation setup in the framework Rebound
+  - Contains source code for running a simulation in the framework Rebound
 - [nn_trainer](./nn_trainer)
   - Contains source code for setup and training of neural networks using the framework Tensorflow.
 - [testing_data_handling](./testing_data_handling)